osg-htc/docs/docs/data/xrootd/xrootd-authorization.md

-You can still [use a VOMS mapfile](#mapping-voms-attributes-to-users) but if you want to use the mappings provided at `/usr/share/osg/voms-mapfile-default` by the `vo-client-lcmaps-voms` package, you will have to copy them to `/etc/grid-security/voms-mapfile`.
+You can still [use a VOMS mapfile](#mapping-voms-attributes-to-users) but if you want to use the mappings provided at `/usr/share/osg/voms-mapfile-default` by the `vo-client-lcmaps-voms` package, you must copy them to `/etc/grid-security/voms-mapfile`.

 Replace mappings based on users with mappings based on the other attributes.